 This subject represents the first two sessions of a three-session program.
 The emphasis in the first session is on principles of power and, in the second on 'the individual and the State'.
-Public Law 2 concentrates on 'the federal arrangement' and is taught in a later year.
+Public Law 2 concentrates on 'the federal arrangement' and is taucht in a later year.

-The subject is designed to introduce students to the fundamental principles and methods of our system of Public Law.
+Introduces students to the fundamental principles and methods of our system of Public Law.
 In the process it presents some of the more significant areas of Public Law for detailed study.
 Topics considered include limitations on legislative powers and procedures; the constitutional position of the judiciary; the relationships between the executive, the judiciary and the legislature; judicial review of administrative action; and civil liberties.
 (Later year electives offer fuller study of some of these matters.)